Staff

 Heather Inzerillo – Executive Chef

-Rebecca Gurney – Events & Marketing Director
+Rebecca Gurney – Events / Communications / Development

 Rebecca Gurney has been working in concerts and events for nearly a decade, beginning as the Promotions Director for the Portland offices of Salem Media Group.
 In her 6 years there, she promoted concert tours with 104.1 The Fish and led as the Festival Director for Fish Fest in Salem, OR.
-In 2020, she transitioned to Hope Media Group where she served as Sr. Manager, Special Events, managing shows throughout Texas and Florida for the stations KSBJ, Vida Unida, & WayFM.
-She is thrilled to return to her roots in Oregon and to have the opportunity to manage concerts and events nationwide that support the incredible recovery work at Taylor Made Retreat.
+In 2020, she transitioned to Hope Media Group where she served as Sr. Manager, Special Events, managing shows throughout Texas and Florida for KSBJ, Vida Unida, & WayFM.
+She is thrilled to return to her roots in Oregon and to have the opportunity to manage concerts that support the incredible recovery work at Taylor Made Retreat.

 Matthew Randolph – House Manager